Rilufi/rilbot/README.md

 ## And now there is... fortunes?
 Yep, I've put some fortunes to be posted everyday to end the monotony of the contests.

+## Hobbies
+Each of the bots (found in the alts directory) has a "hobby", in the sense that some days they will post specific stuff, lufi for instance post GoT quoted, while zark likes movie quotes.
+Some are more intricated like uva that post a random quote generated by a Markov bot based on Freud.

 ## Alright, where is it?
 You can check the results on this account: [Rilufi](https://twitter.com/rilufix)